The third operationally-independent segment is in York County.

-VDOT is working with the Hampton Roads Transportation Accountability Commission to obtain funding for Segment III.
+The Virginia Department of Transportation (VDOT) worked with the Hampton Roads Transportation Accountability Commission (HRTAC) to obtain funding for Segment III.

-On August 10, 2016, FHWA issued a Record of Decision (ROD) for the third operationally independent section to be implemented from the Interstate 64 Peninsula Study Final Environmental Impact Statement (FEIS).The ROD identifies the alternative selected for the section that extends from approximately Exit 242 to Exit 234 in York County.
+On Aug.
+10, 2016, the Federal Highway Administration (FHWA) issued a Record of Decision (ROD) for the third operationally independent section to be implemented from the I-64 Peninsula Study Final Environmental Impact Statement (FEIS).The ROD identifies the alternative selected (Alternative 1B) for the section that extends from approximately Exit 242 to Exit 234 in York County.

 The formal request and the signed ROD are provided below.

-- Review the Request for Record of Decision document here: http://www.virginiadot.org/projects/resources/hampton_roads/64Widening/Segment_III_ROD_Request.pdf
+- Review the Request for Record of Decision document: http://www.virginiadot.org/projects/resources/hampton_roads/64Widening/Segment_III_ROD_Request.pdf

-- View the signed Record of Decision document here: http://www.i64widening.org/documents/segment_iii_rod.pdf
+- View the signed Record of Decision document: http://i64widening.org/documents/segment_iii_rod.pdf

 Funding is split between VDOT and HRTAC.
 HRTAC is funding the preliminary engineering and construction for $166,376,067.
 VDOT is funding the right of way and construction for $144,927,754.